JamyJones/jjdgdjf/msg.md

-What cause an audio formed from amix to have no consistence in volume
+What cause an audio formed from amix to have no consistence in volume in ffmpeg